-Robert Galvin, 60, joined the Board in May 2014.
+Robert Galvin, 61, joined the Board in May 2014.
 Since October 2018, he has served as President and Chief Executive Officer and a member of the board of directors of Iconix Brand Group, Inc., a leading brand management company.
 From January 2014 to October 2018, he was the principal of Galvin Consulting, which he founded in January 2014.
 Mr. Galvin served as the Chief Executive Officer of Elie Tahari, a leading global designer lifestyle brand, from January to November 2013.
 Prior to that, he served as the President of Camuto Group, a leading global women's fashion footwear company from April 2007 to January 2012.
 Mr. Galvin previously served as the Chief Operating Officer of Sport Brands International, a global wholesale and retail athletic branded company from 2003 until April 2007.
 He previously held leadership roles at Kurt Salmon Associates, York International and Nine West Group Inc. Mr. Galvin served as a member of the board of directors of Big 5 Sporting Goods Corporation from July 2015 to October 2018, bebe stores, inc. from November 2014 to September 2018, Cherokee Inc. (now Apex Global Brands Inc.) from June 2012 to October 2018 and Trans World Entertainment Corporation from June 2018 to October 2018.
 Mr. Galvin has a B.S. in Accounting from Fairfield University and a M.B.A. from New York University, Stern School of Business.
 Mr. Galvin brings an extensive knowledge of the apparel industry and management experience, gained through his service as Chief Executive Officer and through numerous senior executive positions at several apparel companies for more than 15 years.

-Jerome Griffith, 62, joined Lands' End as Chief Executive Officer and President and as a member of the Board in March 2017.
+Jerome Griffith, 63, has served as Chief Executive Officer of Lands' End and as a member of the Board since March 2017.
+In addition, between March 2017 and March 2021 he was also President.
 He served as the Chief Executive Officer, President and a member of the board of directors of Tumi Holdings, Inc., a global lifestyle brand, from April 2009 until its sale in August 2016 to Samsonite International S.A.
 From 2002 to 2009, he was employed at Esprit Holdings Limited, a global fashion brand, where he was promoted to Chief Operating Officer and appointed to the board in 2004, then promoted to President of Esprit North and South America in 2006.
 From 1999 to 2002, he worked as an Executive Vice President at Tommy Hilfiger.
 From 1998 to 1999, he worked as the President of Retail at the J. Peterman Company, a catalog-based apparel and retail company.
-From 1989 through 1998, he worked in various positions of increasing responsibility at Gap, Inc. He has served as a member of the board of Vince Holding Corp. since November 2013, Samsonite International S.A. since August 2016, and Parsons School of Design, which is part of the New School, since September 2013.
-Mr. Griffith served a member of the Supervisory Board of the Tom Tailor Group from May 2015 to March 2017.
+From 1989 through 1998, he worked in various positions of increasing responsibility at Gap, Inc. Previously, he served as a member of the board of Parsons School of Design, which is part of the New School, from 2013 to 2020, and as a member of the Supervisory Board of the Tom Tailor Group from May 2015 to March 2017.
+He has served as a member of the board of Vince Holding Corp. since November 2013 and Samsonite International S.A. since August 2016.
 He holds a B.S. degree in marketing from The Pennsylvania State University.
 Mr. Griffith brings to the Board experience as a public company director, experience as a senior executive of a major global consumer products company and a proven track record of innovation and driving international growth and expansion.